apollographql/apollo/docs/source/tutorial/production.md

 - **Performance analytics:** Fine-grained insights into every field, resolvers and operations of your graph's execution
 - **Client awareness:** Report client identity (name and version) to your server for insights on client activity.

 We also want to be transparent that the features we just described, such as viewing specific execution traces and validating schema changes against recent operations, are only available on a paid plan.
 Individual developers just getting started with GraphQL probably don't need these features, but they become incredibly valuable as you're working on a team.
-Additionally, layering these paid features on top of our free developer tools like Apollo VSCode makes them more intelligent over time.
+Additionally, layering these paid features on top of our free developer tools like Apollo VS Code makes them more intelligent over time.

 We're committed to helping you succeed in building and running an Apollo graph API.
-This is why features such as publishing and downloading schemas from the registry, our open source offerings like Apollo Client and Apollo Server, and certain developer tools like Apollo VSCode and Apollo DevTools will always be free forever.
+This is why features such as publishing and downloading schemas from the registry, our open source offerings like Apollo Client and Apollo Server, and certain developer tools like Apollo VS Code and Apollo DevTools will always be free forever.